Soloist/Orchestral Player/Chamber Musician/Educator

 Equally at home as an orchestral player, she was appointed Principal Trombone of Daegu Symphony Orchestra in South Korea, as well as appearing with various orchestras such as the Rotterdam Philharmonic.
 She has performed under the baton of conducting legends such as James Levine, Kurt Masur, Raphael Frühbeck de Burgos, Herbert Blomstedt, Yannick Nezet Seguin, and Ludovic Morlot.
 She was also a fellow at Tanglewood Music Center, Banff Centre’s Orchestra Residency Program and National Symphony Orchestra’s Youth Fellowship Program.

-With a passion for music education, Zenas was on faculty at the Kye Myung University School of Music as adjunct professor of trombone.
-She has also held masterclasses at international brass festivals, including in Zagreb and Sao Paulo, and at universities across the United States, including George Mason University, Millersville University, and Penn State Eerie.
-She also maintains a private trombone studio in the Washington D.C. area.
+With a passion for music education, Zenas is involved in education across the board, for all ages.
+Zenas was on faculty at the Kye Myung University School of Music as adjunct professor of trombone.
+She has also held masterclasses at international brass festivals, including in Zagreb and Sao Paulo, and at universities across the United States, including George Mason University, Millersville University, and University of Louisville.
+Equally at home in the band room, she was Director of Bands at Trinity Christian School, credited to revolutionizing the band program during her two-year engagement.
+She also maintains a private trombone studio in the Washington D.C. area and is on faculty at MasterWorks Festival in Spartanburg, South Carolina.

 She received a Bachelor of Music from New England Conservatory, studying with Norman Bolter with a double degree in music history.
 She earned her Master of Music degree from Rotterdam Conservatoire, studying with Jörgen van Rijen of the Royal Concertgebouw Orchestra, and Pierre Volders and Remko de Jager of the Rotterdam Philharmonic Orchestra.
 She obtained a Doctorate of Musical Arts at the University of Maryland, studying with Craig Mulcahy.

-She currently resides in Maryland outside of Washington D.C. with her tubist husband John William Banther, dogs Gabby and Maggie, and her horse named Bolero.
+She currently resides in Maryland with her tubist husband John William Banther, dog Maggie, and rescue Thoroughbreds named Bolero and Pippa.